codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 .. literalinclude:: factories/013.php
    :lines: 2-

-Passing Full Qualified Classname
+Passing Fully Qualified Classname
 --------------------------------

-You could also request a full qualified classname:
+You could also request a fully qualified classname:

 .. literalinclude:: factories/002.php
    :lines: 2-

 It returns the instance of ``Blog\Models\UserModel`` if it exists.

-.. note:: Prior to v4.4.0, when you requested a full qualified classname,
+.. note:: Prior to v4.4.0, when you requested a fully qualified classname,
     if you had only ``Blog\Models\UserModel``, the instance would be returned.
     But if you had both ``App\Models\UserModel`` and ``Blog\Models\UserModel``, the instance of ``App\Models\UserModel`` would be returned.